-The qualitative research method has been ideal and best suited for the personal financial questions so that each research participant could be interviewed individually, and their privacy protected and respected, due to the personal nature of this topic.
-This method also allowed for more in-depth data to be collected, which revealed richer insights and valuable descriptions and explanations at a level that quantitative methods cannot easily achieve.
-This approach was useful in thoroughly understanding each of the research participants' perspectives on this topic.
+The qualitative research method has been ideal and best suited for the personal financial questions so that each research participant could be interviewed individually, and their privacy protected and respected due to the personal nature of this topic.
+This method also allowed for more in-depth data to be collected, which revealed a deeper understanding of topics, insights, and valuable descriptions and explanations at a level that quantitative methods cannot easily achieve.